pskgokul/project-help/topics.md

 # Final Project Topics

-Rank-order your top choices of the below topics to write on for your final report.
+Rank-order your top choices of the below topics to write on for your final project article.
 Student order will be shuffled then the top still-available topic will be assigned to you.
 If your list is already fully taken by the time your name comes up, then a random topic from below will be picked for you, so it might be worth including a longer list than you would otherwise.
 The topic itself is the main point.
 I include some details after each topic that you might include in your article, but you should likely include more than just this.

 __Special topics:__ You may put your own topic in your list!
-Make clear that your topic is not one of the ones below by denoted it with an asterisk.
+Make clear that your topic is not one of the ones below by denoting it with an asterisk.
 Picking a special topic is a way to ensure you get to write about a topic interesting to you, but it should _not_ have been discussed in class (that's what makes it special!).

 __A note on fairness:__ Some of these topics may be easier or harder to write about depending on at what length they were discussed in class.
+Some of these topics were not discussed in class, but are very closely related to what was discussed in class.
-This will be taken into account while grading, with somewhat fewer details and less depth expected for more complex or well-discussed topics.
+This will be taken into account while grading, with somewhat fewer details and less depth or "strictness" expected for more complex or less-discussed topics.
+In this vein, a uniformly knowledgeable person would find all of these topics equally challenging (or easy!).
+In practice, I recommend prioritizing topics that seem interesting to you (or suggest your own, if you like!).

 1. Floating point number systems.
 Include some examples of non-standard (non-IEEE) floating point systems.
 When one might use various types of floating point systems.
 How they are implemented in software and hardware.
 Why different hardware may only natively support certain types of floating point numbers.
 2. Floating point arithmetic, how floating-point errors can grow and how to prevent it.
 Catastrophic cancellation.